 And those are the key elements of the three charges that were involved here.

-Look, jurors, and I, you know, I tried cases uh for a living, and I have covered uh hundreds and hundreds of cases from the courtroom, and I've always noticed this.
+Look, jurors, and I, you know, I tried cases for a living, and I have covered hundreds and hundreds of cases from the courtroom.

 Jurors take signals from figures of authority.

-I cannot tell you which among the three charges Well, all right, but now let me play devil devil's advocate, and this is just for the sake of the discussion.
+Well, all right, but now let me play Devil's advocate, and this is just for the sake of the discussion.

-History of arterial scolosis, right?
+History of arterial sclosis, right?

-Hypertensive heart, none of that heart disease, fentanyl in his system and evidence of recent meth use.
+Fentanyl in his system and evidence of recent meth use.

-I don't think it helped them.
+I don't think it helped him.

-I don't think there's any doubt about it, but was the was this action alone enough to kill the guy?
+But was this action alone enough to kill the guy?

-Juxtapose what you've just said with the compelling and dramatic video tape.
+Juxtapose what you've just said with the compelling and dramatic videotape.

 That's my point.